Menu

 MS FIONA FLEMING

-Chief Executive Officer and Company Secretary
+Chief Executive Officer & Company Secretary

-Fiona is CEO of the Australian Institute of Food Science and Technology (AIFST).
+Fiona is the CEO of the Australian Institute of Food Science and Technology (AIFST).
 She is an experienced Corporate and Regulatory Affairs professional who has been involved in leading and facilitating change and developing management strategies across a portfolio of food policy and regulation matters in global FMCG and NGO environments.

 MR MARC BARNES